Qbject/six-dot-bot/docs/api-reference.md

 - **Arguments**: `props` (`Object`)
 - **Returns**: None

 This method is called when it's necessary to update the `props`.
 The method should assign the `props` argument to its own `props` property and update its own `blockElement` DOM to reflect the new props.
-It should correctly function when run multiple times during the instance's lifetime.
+It is guaranteed to be called after `buildContent` and should correctly function when run multiple times during the instance's lifetime.

 ### Registering a Block Type